fitabigail/Lamborghini-Deals/README.md

 > ## Aim of the website
 ---
 </br>
 LamborghiniDeal is a website for selling second-hand Lamborghini.
-The user can quickly search for a specific car model, through the search bar on home page, or by more specific fields on the cars page.
+The user can quickly search for a specific car model, through the search bar on the home page, or by more specific fields on the cars page.
 Also, the user can navigate on displayed cars, and choose a car post to have more details about.
 Once a car post is chosen the user can request more information by completing an inquiry form.
 To request more details about a car the user must be registered on the website.
 He can see his inquiries on the user dashboard, and update or delete the inquiry.
 Options for selling a car are not available at the minute.
 But this would be a future feature where users can sell as well. </br></br>

 > ## User Experience or User Interface